GRONINGEN-MICROBIOME-CENTRE/Lifelines_NEXT/Demo_LLNEXT/README.md

 The script [step5_PGLMM.R](step5_PGLMM.R) performs Phylogenetic Generalized Linear Mixed Model analysis of association of phenotypes to strain phylogeny.
 NOTE: PGLMM doesn't use RAxML trees.
 Instead, trees were rebuilt using ``` phangorn ``` package to build rooted ultrametric trees (what RAxML can't do)

+## TCAM analysis

+The script [step6.1_TCAM.ipynb](step6.1_TCAM.ipynb) performs a TCAM analysis of microbiome data.
+It requires two input files: [metadata](simulated_metadata.txt) and the [MetaPhlAn output table](simulated_metaphlan.txt).
+The script generates three output files, which are subsequently used as inputs for downstream analysis in [step6.2_TCAM.R](step6.2_TCAM.R), along with the [metadata](simulated_metadata.txt).
+The [step6.2_TCAM.R](step6.2_TCAM.R) script performs a correlation analysis with static phenotypes and produces an output table containing the results.
+Additionally, it generates plots to visualize the data.